“PPO vs. HMO,” “What’s a co-pay?,” “How do I deductible??”

 In the past, you may have been covered under your school’s or your parents’ health insurance.
 But as you embark into the working world there are more options, and whether you elect to stay under your family’s coverage (which you can do until you’re 26 under the Affordable Care Act), explore federal options, or enroll in your employer’s health plans, there are some key concepts to understand.

-First and foremost, when you start to navigate different health plans, you’ll encounter a lot of confusing jargon and terminology.
+First and foremost, when you start to navigate different health insurance plans, you’ll encounter a lot of confusing jargon and terminology.
 We’re going to break some of these terms down, and then show you how they all fit together to define your health insurance plan:

 Premium: Your premium is the payment you make for your health insurance plan on a regular basis, and it’s usually made in the form of monthly deductions from your paycheck.
 You can think of this like a gym membership fee, which you pay on a regular basis even if you don’t use it (we’ve all been there).
 If your employer is giving you health insurance, you’ll only pay a portion of your plan’s total premium, and your employer will pay the rest.